Z2gK/hhc24-writeup/Act1.md

 ![Code for API call](files/Act1/hw1-2.png)

-The comment in the code mention that v1 of the API "should" be removed.
-Perhaps it is not?
+A comment in the code mention that v1 of the API "should" be removed.
+Perhaps not?
 This API call helps to check if the connection settings are correct by querying the server via a POST request.
 This request is sent whenever the "S" button is pressed.
-By observing the network traffic in the "Network" tab of the browser's developer mode, it can be seen that this API call is sent to the endpoint <https://hhc24-hardwarehacking.holidayhackchallenge.com/api/v2/complete>, with a JSON formatted structure in the body:
+By observing the network traffic in the "Network" tab of the browser's developer mode, it can be seen that this API call is sent to the endpoint <https://hhc24-hardwarehacking.holidayhackchallenge.com/api/v2/complete>, with a JSON formatted structure in the body of this format:

 ```
 {"requestID":"00000000-0000-0000-0000-000000000000","serial":[3,9,2,2,0,3],"voltage":3}